 Spotted wing drosophila (Drosophila suzukii)

 Spotted wing drosophila is a pest of soft and stone fruits like strawberries, blackberries, plums, peaches and cherries.
-Although it is native to Eastern Asia, since 2008 it has spread throughout North America, Continental Europe and the UK.
+Although it is native to Eastern Asia, since 2008 it has spread throughout North America and Europe.

-We are in the process of developing a self-limiting spotted wing drosophila.
+We are in the process of developing a Friendly™ spotted wing drosophila.
 Check back soon to see how we’ve progressed!

 Read more about how our solution works here.